Rath2601/core_java/README.md

 ### **ABSTRACT CLASS**:

-* can have any kind of variable like normal class
+* can have any kind of variable and methods like normal class but also has abstract method
 * can't create object.
 To create object must be inherited.
 (Abstract class have constructor)
-* can have both abstract method and concrete method.
-* static & final keyword never comes with abstract method.
+* static & final keyword never comes with abstract method
 * can't have default method like interface
-* abstract methods must be declared not defined.
+* abstract methods must be declared not defined & must be overriden
-* abstract methods must be overriden.
 * variable can't be abstract. (since the syntax abstract itself doesn't apply for variable)
-* can have static and non static block.
+* can have static and non static block

 ### **INTERFACE**: